 13. John Obi Mikel

-Every now and then known as a dirty midfielder, Mikel is a good midfield player, but, like his former teammate Petr Cech, his skills and attributes are too highly rated.
+Every now and then known as a dirty midfielder, Mikel was a good midfield player, but his skills and attributes are too highly rated.
 A sometimes unreliable and unpredictable passer, the former Chelsea midfielder has been deemed as one of the most overrated footballers in the Premier League history.

 12. Mario Balotelli

-Super Mario is, without a doubt, a magnificent football player.
+Super Mario is, without a doubt, a good football player.
 Thousands of pages have been written about the Super Mario's exploits off the pitch and his dominance on it.
-He has long been spoken of as a remarkable talent, but Balotelli who is now 30 years old just failed to justify all the attention on more consistent performance.
+He has long been spoken of as a remarkable talent, but Balotelli who is now 32 years old just failed to justify all the attention on more consistent performance.

 10 years ago, Mario had indeed rated himself as the second world's best player, as stated by Marcus Christenson of The Guardian.

-Ten years on, and few (aside from Mario himself) will place the now-experienced player in the top 50 players in the world.
-After changing more than 6 clubs during these 10 years, he is now a part of the relegated side Brescia and we have to wait and see which team he is going to play in the upcoming season.
+Twelve years on, and few (aside from Mario himself) will place the now-experienced player in the top 200 players in the world.
+After changing tons of clubs he is now playing for FC Sion in Swiss Super League.

 11. Nicholas Anelka